 Section 14.14.
 Decision.

 All decisions, including those of panels appointed for expedited procedures, shall be determined by a majority of the hearing panel.
 The hearing panel’s decision shall be in writing and distributed to the parties.
-The Hearing Panel's decision will be final and binding upon the parties unless a party is entitled to seek arbitration as referred to in Section 14.13.
+The Hearing Panel will use best efforts to issue its written decision within fifteen (15) days after the hearing.
+The Hearing Panel's decision will be final and binding upon the parties unless a party is entitled to seek arbitration as referred to in Section 14.15.
 Where a Hearing Panel decision has been rendered in a matter where the discipline imposed is suspension, permanent expulsion or permanent ineligibility.

 Section 14.15.
 Arbitration.

-Any party may pursue arbitration with the American Arbitration Association in the event the decision involves the opportunity of the party to participate or to seek to participate in a protected competition (Zone Qualification, Parapan American Games, World Championships and Paralympic Games), as referred to in and in accordance with applicable provisions of the Ted Stevens Amateur and Olympic Sports Act and the USOC Bylaws.
+Any party may pursue arbitration with the American Arbitration Association in the event the decision involves the opportunity of the party to participate or to seek to participate in a protected competition (Zone Qualification, Parapan American Games, World Championships and Paralympic Games), as referred to in and in accordance with applicable provisions of the Ted Stevens Amateur and Olympic Sports Act and the USOPC Bylaws.

+Section 14.16.
+No Retaliation.

+Neither NWBA nor any individual associated with NWBA which includes, but is not limited to, members, employees, committees, division leadership, conference leadership, coaches, team reps, referees/officials or board members shall retaliate against an individual for the filing of a complaint or report under these Grievance Procedures.
+It shall constitute a violation of NWBA Whistleblower and Anti-Retaliation Policy and grounds for discipline to retaliate against any individual for the filing of a complaint.

 Rationale for Change: